Leasing property for the storage of dangerous goods

 If tenants abandon the property landlords or property owners may be exposed to other factors, such as loss of rent, clean-up expenses and, if damage has occurred, your insurance may not cover you.

 Landlords may also face prosecution and have obligations under other legislation such as planning and building requirements.

 Risk controls for landlords and property owners

-In order to reduce the risk of being left with dangerous goods that you will need to dispose of after your tenant has vacated the property, WorkSafe recommends that landlords and property owners:
+In order to reduce the risk of being left with dangerous goods, to be disposed of after a tenant has vacated the property, WorkSafe recommends landlords and property owners:

 - ensure due diligence is done before purchasing a property

-- understanding the nature of business being conducted in their premises
+- understand the nature of business being conducted in their premises

 - conduct regular inspections of the premises